Oak - Reception and Key Stage 1

 Computing

-In this project, the children will use Scratch Jr and Garage Band to create patterns of sounds.
+In this project, the children will use technology to film recipes, written using their understanding of algorithms.

 PD/ PE Indoor Dance; Outdoor multi-skills (throwing and catching; developing balance and coordination)